VascoPires/DelaDect/docs/source/index.rst

 =====================================================================

 DelaDect is a Python package for quantitative damage analysis in fiber-reinforced polymers.
-Out of the box, the tool is able to perform the fo
+Out of the box, the tool is able to perform the detection of cracks and delamination from a sequence of images.

-- Stage I crack detection (CrackDect-based)
-- Stage II edge and diffuse delamination detection
-- reusable preprocessing caches and reproducible exports (masks, overlays, CSV)
+The tool is capable of destinguishing between diffuse and edge delamination and can also destinguish delamination between multiple interfaces under certain conditions (see :doc:`methodology` for details).

 .. image:: _static/sample5_sequence.gif
    :alt: DelaDect visualization